cialoo/Juice-Shop-Walkthrough/README.md

 - result - logged in as the administrator.
 - observation - website is vulnerable to a classic SQL Injection.

+**2.** Injection "' OR 1=1 LIMIT 2,1 --" into the "Email" and a random string in the "Password" field.
+- result - logged in as another user (bender).
+- observation - query returns multiple users and LIMIT allows selecting a specific one.

 **Conclusions**
 The login page has critical security vulnerability that allows us to bypass the authentication mechanism.
 This indicates that other database-driven functionalities might also be vulnerable to SQL Injections.
-This potentially leading to full database exfiltration.
+This could potentially lead to full database exfiltration.

 ##